 Federal Motor Carrier Safety Administration

-Beginning June 15th, 2020, the wavier from hours of service limitations will continue only for these products:
+The wavier from hours of service limitations includes these products:

 - Livestock and livestock feed;